 Should elderly people stay home and self-isolate?

-– ✓ Avoiding trips to public spaces such as shops, the chemist and the GP surgery.
-Instead they should have someone else go and drop supplies off in a secure place for them to collect.
+- Avoiding trips to public spaces such as cafes, shops and pharmacies.
+Instead, they should have someone else go and drop supplies off in a secure place for them to collect or order online.

-Ultimately, the risk of harm from social isolation is also significant and shouldn’t be underestimated.
+Ultimately, the risk of harm from social isolation is also significant and shouldn’t be underestimated – and this is a key lesson from the first peak.
 It’s important that elderly people are in regular contact with a reliable support network, both to stave off any feelings of loneliness/depression and to ensure their wellbeing is monitored.

 Is it still safe to visit them?